LNS-Madam: Low-Precision Training in Logarithmic Number System using Multiplicative Weight Update

 \section{Abstract}

 Representing deep neural networks (DNNs) in low-precision is a promising approach to enable efficient acceleration and memory reduction.
 Previous methods that train DNNs in low-precision typically keep a copy of weights in high-precision during the weight updates.
 Directly training with low-precision weights leads to accuracy degradation due to complex interactions between the low-precision number systems and the learning algorithms.
 To address this issue, we develop a co-designed low-precision training framework, termed LNS-Madam, in which we jointly design a logarithmic number system (LNS) and a multiplicative weight update algorithm (Madam).
-We prove that LNS-Madam results in low quantization error during weight updates, leading to a stable convergence even if the precision is limited.
+We prove that LNS-Madam results in low quantization error during weight updates, leading to stable performance even if the precision is limited.
 We further propose a hardware design of LNS-Madam that resolves practical challenges in implementing an efficient datapath for LNS computations.
 Our implementation effectively reduces energy overhead incurred by LNS-to-integer conversion and partial sum accumulation.
 Experimental results show that LNS-Madam achieves comparable accuracy to full-precision counterparts with only 8 bits on popular computer vision and natural language tasks.
-Compared to a full-precision floating-point implementation, LNS-Madam reduces the energy consumption by over 90\%.
+Compared to FP32 and FP8, LNS-Madam reduces the energy consumption by over 90\% and 55\%, respectively.